w3c/automotive-viss2/client/client-1.0/Javascript/README.md

 Implementation language: JS. <br>

+The availale clients are:<br>
+- httpclient.html              // uses the HTTP protocol to communicate with the Gen2 server.
+Payload encoding not invoked.<br>
+- wsclient_uncompressed.html   // uses the Websocket protocol to communicate with the Gen2 server.
+Payload encoding not invoked.<br>
+- wsclient_compressed.html   // uses the Websocket protocol to communicate with the Gen2 server.
+Payload encoding invoked.<br>
+- agtclient.html   // uses the Websocket protocol to communicate with the Access Grant server.<br>
+- atclient.html   // uses the Websocket protocol to communicate with the Access token server.<br>

+The appclient_commands.txt file contains some example payloads that a client can use.
+Depending on the VSS tree used by the Gen2 server, the paths used in the examples may not address existing nodes in the tree.

 ## Build instructions:
 If the server to be used is not the one deployed by the project for public access, see below, then it must be built first, see build instructions in server/server-1.0 directory. <br>